doughphunghus/7d2dModlets/README.md

 Khelldon-HolyHandGrenade| a18.2 | Tested.
 Have not checked it actually can be looted.
 Should work Khelldon-GetHorny| a18.2 | TestedTested on all vanilla vehicles.
 Khelldon-ScreamerBears| a18.2 | Tested Modifies game so one of the 4 bears available is a screamer, TODO: Have not tested they act as screamers.
 Code swaps out regular screamer for the bear(s)
 Khelldon-AwwNuts | a18.2 | Nuts work for repairing some things (not all items tested).
-TODO: Have not checked they can be looted.
 Khelldon-StarterCrate| BROKEN in a18.2 | Causes game load to hang Khelldon-ComplexCobble| UNKNOWN for a18.2| NOT TESTED YET Khelldon-CustomMenu| UNKNOWN for a18.2| NOT TESTED YET